ionvision/ionvision.github.io.bk/index.md

 Currently my research interests mainly focus on inference and learning for scene text detection and recognition in the wild, in the presence of image degradations like blur, distortion, noise, etc.

 ## News
-> `04/2018` Will work in Siemens Corporate Research as a research intern in the summer.
+> `04/2018` Will work in Siemens Corporate Research as a research intern till December.

 > `03/2017` One (spotlight) paper on scene text localization and retrieval to appear at [CVPR 2017](http://cvpr2017.thecvf.com).